pokt-network/docs/content/contributing/_index.md

 ---
-title: Contributing to the Documentation
+title: Contribute to the Docs
-menuTitle: Contributing
+menuTitle: Contribute to the Docs
 weight: 90
 description: How to get started contributing to the documentation.
 ---